-Before you deploy, you need to commit your Functions code changes to a git repo.
+Before you deploy, commit your functions code changes to a git repo.
 The deploy process uses changes tracked in git to know what to deploy.
-Since you just created this project, you'll add the project to a new repo.
+Since you just created this project, add the project to a new repo.

-First cd to the root directory of your DX project.
-Then, use the following git commands:
+From the root directory of your project, use the following git commands:

-Optionally, at this point you could also push your changes to github.com, but this isn't required for deploying Functions.
-For more details on adding your repo to github.com, see Create a repo.
+At this point you can optionally push your changes to github.com, but it isn't required for deploying functions.

 Your project is now ready to deploy.
-If you make additional changes to your Function code, you'll want to use
+If you make additional changes to your function code, use

 git add and